Dheuster/AFT-FO4Edition/readme.txt

              complete.)

      7) Tools

-        The Tools Menu is actually a Global menu available under both Follower Mode and All FOllower Mode.
+        The Tools Menu is actually a Global menu available under both Follower Mode and All Follower Mode.
 Access is included from Follower Mode primarily as a convenience.
 See See section C.3 below for more details.

      8) Follower Selection

         Allows you to switch to ALL FOLLOWERS mode.
 In ALL FOLLOWERS mode,  only